HenestrosaDev/ios-interview-questions/README.md

 	Swift and Objective-C are both programming languages used for developing applications for Apple's ecosystem, with Objective-C being the older language and Swift being the newer one.
 Here are a few key differences:

 	- **Syntax**: One of the most noticeable differences between Swift and Objective-C is their syntax.
 Swift uses a more modern, concise, and readable syntax than Objective-C, which can be more verbose and difficult to read.
 	- **Performance**: Objective-C is less performant than Swift because it has a dynamic message resolution mechanism.
-That is, for every function call you do, Objective-C will look into a resolution table an it will decide on runtime where to send the message.
+That is, for every function call we do, Objective-C will look into a resolution table an it will decide on runtime where to send the message.
 Both Swift and Objective-C use ARC, so memory management is basically equivalent for both, except that Objective-C passes everything by reference, which may be slightly faster but very error prone.
 In contrast, Swift passes everything that is not a class by copy, except for data containers that uses the COW strategy.
 That is, Copy On Write, where instances are only copied when they are locally modified.
 That makes Swift safer and more performant than Objective-C.
 	- **Safety**: Swift is designed to be a safer language than Objective-C. It has features like optional types and safe memory management that help prevent common programming errors.
 	- **Interoperability**: Objective-C and Swift are interoperable, which means that we can use them together in the same project.
 This is particularly useful when we're migrating an existing Objective-C codebase to Swift.
 	<br />